Interoperability: Achieving software

+Unified interoperability

 Market dominance and power

 Interoperability tends to be regarded as an issue for experts and its implications for daily living are sometimes underrated.
 The European Union Microsoft competition case shows how interoperability concerns important questions of power relationships.
-In 2004, the European Commission found that Microsoft had abused its market power by deliberately restricting interoperability between Windows work group servers and non-Microsoft work group servers.
+In 2004, the European Commission found that Microsoft had abused its market power by deliberately restricting interoperability between Windows Workgroup servers and non-Microsoft work group servers.
 By doing so, Microsoft was able to protect its dominant market position for work group server operating systems, the heart of corporate IT networks.
-Microsoft was ordered to disclose complete and accurate interface documentation, which will enable rival vendors to compete on an equal footing (the interoperability remedy).
-As of June 2005, the Commission is market testing a new proposal by Microsoft to do this, having rejected previous proposals as insufficient.
+Microsoft was ordered to disclose complete and accurate interface documentation, which could enable rival vendors to compete on an equal footing (the interoperability remedy).

 Interoperability has also surfaced in the software patent debate in the European Parliament (June–July 2005).
 Critics claim that because patents on techniques required for interoperability are kept under RAND (reasonable and non-discriminatory licensing) conditions, customers will have to pay license fees twice: once for the product and, in the appropriate case, once for the patent-protected program the product uses.

-Manufacturing

-Interoperability has become a common challenge within the manufacturing field in recent years particularly due to legacy systems, and the integration of manufacturing processes under the directive of promoting Industry 4.0.
-Interoperability has become a cornerstone of manufacturing policy and directives alongside autonomy and sustainability which can be identified within the German Federal policy of 2030 Vision for Industrie 4.0.
-The current pressing challenge for interoperability is closely linked to that of standardization and the implementation of best practices, which have prevented the driving of I4.0 to link manufacturing throughout the supply chain.
-Research into the current challenges have indicated that there is a gap within the IT and application landscapes of manufacturing enterprises, which present challenges for the linking of systems and flow of data.
+Business processes

+Interoperability is often more of an organizational issue.
+Interoperability can have a significant impact on the organizations concerned, raising issues of ownership (do people want to share their data? or are they dealing with information silos?), labor relations (are people prepared to undergo training?) and usability.
+In this context, a more apt definition is captured in the term business process interoperability.

+Interoperability can have important economic consequences; for example, research has estimated the cost of inadequate interoperability in the US capital facilities industry to be $15.8 billion a year.
+If competitors' products are not interoperable (due to causes such as patents, trade secrets or coordination failures), the result may well be monopoly or market failure.
+For this reason, it may be prudent for user communities or governments to take steps to encourage interoperability in various situations.
+At least 30 international bodies and countries have implemented eGovernment-based interoperability framework initiatives called e-GIF while in the US there is the NIEM initiative.

 Medical industry

-New technology is being introduced in hospitals and labs at an ever-increasing rate.
 The need for plug-and-play interoperability – the ability to take a medical device out of its box and easily make it work with one's other devices – has attracted great attention from both healthcare providers and industry.

 Increasingly, medical devices like incubators and imaging systems feature software that integrates at the point of care and with electronic systems, such as electronic medical records.
-At the 2016 Regulatory Affairs Professionals Society (RAPS) meeting, experts in the field like Angela N. Johnson with GE Healthcare and representative of the United States Food and Drug Administration provided practical seminars in how companies developing new medical devices, and hospitals installing them, can work more effectively to align interoperable software systems.
+At the 2016 Regulatory Affairs Professionals Society (RAPS) meeting, experts in the field like Angela N. Johnson with GE Healthcare and Jeff Shuren of the United States Food and Drug Administration provided practical seminars on how companies developing new medical devices, and hospitals installing them, can work more effectively to align interoperable software systems.